Which flu vaccine is best? Influvac flu vaccine - instructions for use, reviews Flu shot vaccine name.

 Adverse reactions after vaccination are systemic and local in nature:

-Such manifestations are possible already on the first day after the vaccination, but they disappear without treatment within the next two days.
+Such manifestations are possible already on the first day after vaccination, but they disappear without treatment within the next two days.

 • In adults: runny nose, headache, chills, weakness, sore throat, cough.

-Flu shot: expert opinion
+Flu vaccination: expert opinion

 Should I get a flu shot during pregnancy?
 Pregnancy is not a contraindication for vaccination.
-The influenza virus is very dangerous for pregnant women, because. can lead to miscarriage and complications.
-Influenza vaccination for pregnant women is carried out in the 2nd and 3rd trimester.
+The influenza virus is very dangerous for pregnant women, because... can lead to miscarriage and complications.
+Flu vaccination for pregnant women is carried out in the 2nd and 3rd trimester.
 The vaccine remains effective throughout pregnancy, and the formed immunity is inherited by the child and persists during the first 6 months of life.

 Interesting!
-Children begin to get the flu after six months, when the amount of antibodies received from the mother decreases sharply, and the amount of food becomes less.
+Children begin to get the flu after six months, when the amount of antibodies received from the mother decreases sharply and the amount of food becomes less.

 What you need to know about the flu

-On the benefits of vaccination
+About the advantages of vaccination

 Are there any disadvantages?